University Centre Colchester (UCC) Skip To Main Content

 Dependent on the volume of points, programmes may be recommended for a Quality Action Plan or an Internal Course Review.

 Quality Action Plan – Is a compulsory Action Plan created in collaboration between the Head of UCC Academic Services and the Principal and Chief Executive to improve course performance.
+The Action Plan will be specific, targeted and time sensitive.
+Failure to meet targets within a Quality Action Plan will result in a formal Internal Course Review.

 Internal Course Review – Is an internal periodic review exercise where the programme is considered in detail as to whether it is still fit for purpose, sustainable and meets institutional objectives.